ligato/docs/docs/tutorials/03_rest-handler.md

 ---

-Next, "wire" the dependency into the plugin's constructor.
-The default REST plugin of `rest.DefaultPlugin` provided by the Ligato infrastructure is shown in the code block below.
+Next, wire the dependency into the plugin's constructor.
+The code block below uses the default REST plugin of `rest.DefaultPlugin`.
 Most Ligato infrastructure plugins have a default plugin instance defined as a global variable.

 ```go